gocd/gocd-trial/README.md

 ```

+This starts 3 docker containers that are hosting:
+- GoCD server
+- GoCD agent
+- git server (which is hosting "repo1" that contains the GoCD config and materials for this trial)

-The server will start and you will see:
+You will see:

 ```